PaNOSC-ViNYL/openPMD_raytrace_API/README.md

  - [ ] PyPi package
  - [ ] ostream friend for the ray class to make easier to debug
  - [X] Repeating ray multiple times if requested when reading the openPMD file
+ - [X] Writing in chunks
+ - [X] Throwing runtime_error when over the maximum foreseen number of rays

 ## Examples
 Examples can be found